Developer Guide

 -

-is the index of the person shown on the person list of the Ui.
+<PERSON_INDEX>is the index of the person shown on the person list of the Ui.
 If there is no person at the given index, the command will throw an error.
-This field is required. -
+This field is required.

-and the tag is not found in the contact, an error will be thrown.
-This field is required. -
+<TAG_NAME>is the name of the tag the user wishes to add to a person.
+If the command isremove_tagand the tag is not found in the contact, an error will be thrown.
+This field is required.

 Adding/removing persons to/from teams